qgis/QGIS-Documentation/docs/server_manual/services.rst

 QGIS_SERVER_LANDING_PAGE_PROJECTS_DIRECTORIES
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A single directory or a list of absolute directories paths separated by `||`.
+A single directory or a list of absolute directories paths separated by ``||``.

-All `.qgs` or `.qgz` files (case insensitive) will be added to the available projects.
+All :file:`.qgs` or :file:`.qgz` files (case insensitive) will be added to the available projects.

 QGIS_SERVER_LANDING_PAGE_PROJECTS_PG_CONNECTIONS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A single connection or a list of connections separated by `||`.
+A single connection or a list of connections separated by ``||``.

-The format for the connections is the same that the one that is currently used for QGIS project storage in Postgres.
+The format for the connections is the same as the one that is currently used for QGIS project storage in Postgres.
 Here is an example:

 "postgresql://localhost:5432?sslmode=disable&dbname=landing_page_test&schema=public"